ttu/ruuvitag-sensor/developer_notes.md

 1. Select DFU icon and choose firmware's zip package
 1. Choose mode by pressing `B`

+Nowadays the firmware can also be updated with the Ruuvi Station app which is available for Android and iOS.

 ## Bluez commands used by RuuviTag package